HyeongUW/liri-node-app/README.md

 * A user can search the OMDB API for the movie and render
 information about the searched movie.
 * A user can edit the `random.txt` to use it to call one of LIRI's commands.

+### Additional Features
+* All submitted commands and output will be appended to log.txt

 ## Getting Started